2015 Festivals, Events & Celebrations in Northern Michigan

 FebruaryThe President's Day weekend holiday in mid-February is a celebration of snow and more in Northern Michigan.
 Learn more here: President's Day Weekend Activities Up North

-Petoskey celebrates winter with the Downtown Petoskey Winter Festival, a week filled with food, fun and family events.
+Petoskey celebrates winter with the Downtown Petoskey Winter Carnival, a week filled with food, fun and family events.

 Click here for the February Calendar of Events.

 MarchCrazy!
 Yes, that's March in Northern Michigan when the ski resorts celebrate the end of the ski season in style.
 Nub's Nob's Mardi Gras is an annual spring fling filled with zaniness.
 Boyne Highland's hosts Krazy Daze and Boyne Mountain celebrates with Carnival Weekend.
 Fun, fun!

 Click here for the March Calendar of Events.

 For more activities & attractions, check out these additional links for Things to Do in Northern Michigan: